 7. Understand That All SaaS Marketing Isn’t Created Equal

-It’s important to know that marketing strategies perform differently depending on the software industry.
+It’s important to know that SaaS B2B marketing strategies perform differently depending on the industry.

 One of our clients is a thought leader in the nonprofit enterprise software industry.